amal029/Cgals/README.md

 see SPIN documentation for more details.

-A complete example is available in testsuite/channel_comm.sysj
+A complete example is available in testsuite/ directory